Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 (2 us per divison).
 ```
 This function queries or sets the full-scale horizontal time for the main window.
 The range is 10 times the current time-per-division setting.
 If there is no argument the function will return the full-scale horizontal time in us.
 If there is an argument the specified full-scale horizontal time will be set.<br/>
+For Tektronix 3000 X-series the horizontal scale is discrete and can take on a value in the range of 10 s to 1, 2, or 4 ns (depending on model), in a 1-2-4 sequence.<br/>
 For Tektronix 4000 X-series (at least for the device used for testing), the horizontal scale is discrete and can take on a value from the following array: [1, 2, 4, 10, 20, 40, 100, 200, 400] for ns, us, ms, and s scaling.
 In addtition timescale equals to 800 ns also can be set.
 If there is no timebase setting fitting the argument the nearest available value is used and warning is printed.<br/>
 ### oscilloscope_define_window(**kargs)
 ```python3